ccsc-journal/ccsc-editor/docs/index.md

 Computing Sciences in Colleges.
 To copy otherwise, or to republish, requires a fee and/or specific permission.

+# CCSC Review Process
+All submissions to the CCSC journal for consideration are single- or double-anonymous peer reviewed.
+Papers are always double-anonymous peer reviewed.
+CCSC staff follow the peer review policies of the ACM which can be found at: https://www.acm.org/publications/policies/peer-review

 # Journal Distribution

 The journals are distributed in following three channels: